Do tree microbiomes clean up urban air pollution?

 Abstract

-Carbon monoxide (CO) is a ubiquitous trace gas in the atmosphere that is produced by natural processes.
-It is also a significant anthropogenic air pollutant produced by combustion processes.
-As a toxic gas, it contributes to the high burden of premature mortality and morbidity caused by air pollution.
-Microorganisms play a crucial role in the removal of CO from the atmosphere and have previously been identified as abundant members of soil microbial communities (Cordero et al., 2019, King and Weber, 2007).
-Surprisingly, we recently found that CO-degrading bacteria are also found in the phyllosphere of trees (Palmer et al., 2021), which is defined as the above ground parts of trees and constitutes a huge microbial habitat.
-We showed that leaf washings from two common UK tree species, hawthorn and holly, had the potential to degrade CO, indicating the presence of CO-degrading microorganisms.
-We identified a wide diversity of candidate CO-oxidising bacteria in the phyllosphere community using cultivation independent approaches of microbial community analysis using 16S rRNA as a taxonomic marker and the gene encoding the large subunit of the carbon monoxide dehydrogenase (CODH, encoded by coxL) as a functional marker.
-Data mining of environmental phyllosphere metagenomes suggests that the bacteria containing genes for CO oxidation could constitute up to 25% of the phyllosphere microbial community.
-These findings suggest that phyllosphere microbiota with the potential to degrade CO could drive a significant and previously unrealised sink in the global CO cycle (Palmer et al., 2021).
+Carbon monoxide (CO) is a ubiquitous, atmospheric trace gas produced by natural processes as well as via anthropogenic combustion processes and is toxic to humans.
+CO-oxidizing microorganisms are crucial in atmospheric CO removal and have previously been identified as abundant members of soil microbial communities (Cordero et al. 2019, King and Weber, 2007).
+More recently, we discovered that CO-oxidising bacteria also inhabit tree leaves - a vast microbial habitat - by showing that leaf wash samples of two common UK tree species, hawthorn and holly, could degrade CO (Palmer et al. 2021).
+We identified a variety of candidate CO-oxidising bacteria using 16S rRNA-based microbial community analysis and the functional marker gene, coxL, encoding the catalytic subunit of the CO dehydrogenase.
+Data mining of environmental metagenomes suggests that coxL-possessing bacteria could constitute up to 25% of the phyllosphere (above-ground plants parts) microbial community.
+These findings imply that phyllosphere microbiota might be a significant and previously unrealised global CO sink (Palmer et al. 2021).

-You will assess the abundance and activity of CO-degrading bacteria associated in these habitats, test the potential for CO degradation and assess whether CO-degrading bacteria are active in situ.
-This will provide fundamental new insights into the distribution of CO-degrading bacteria in above ground habitats and advance our understanding of the CO biogeochemical cycle.
-It may also lay the foundation for a mechanistic understanding of how phyllosphere microbiota may affect air quality, how air quality affects microbial activity, and it will potentially provide a basis for informed selection of tree species that could maximise microbial ecosystem services for mitigation of air pollution in urban areas.
+Using various experimental and genetic approaches, you will assess the presence, composition, abundance and activity of CO-degrading bacteria associated with these habitats, test their CO degradation ability, and assess their functional potential in various settings.
+This will provide fundamental new insights into the distribution, prevalence, and pollution-dependent activity of CO-degrading bacteria in the phyllosphere advancing our understanding of the CO biogeochemical cycle and potentially providing a basis for informed selection of tree species that could maximise microbial ecosystem services for mitigation of air pollution in urban areas.

 Studentship Projects